CONSTRAINT

 • CONSTRAINT [constraint_name] CHECK (expression)

 Before a row is inserted or updated, all constraints are evaluated in the order they are defined.
-If any constraint expression returns false, then the row will not be inserted or updated.
-One can use most deterministic functions in a constraint, including UDFs.
+If any constraint expression returns false, then the row is not inserted or updated.
+You can use most deterministic functions in a constraint, including UDFs.

-If you use the second format and you don't give a name to the constraint, then the constraint will get an automatically generated name.
-This is done so that you can later delete the constraint with ALTER TABLE DROP constraint_name.
+If you use the CONSTRAINT [constraint_name] CHECK (expression) format and don't give a name to the constraint, the constraint gets an automatically generated name.
+This is done so that you can later delete it with ALTER TABLE DROP constraint.

 Replication

-In row-based replication, only the master checks constraints, and failed statements will not be replicated.
-In statement-based replication, the slaves will also check constraints.
+In row-based replication, only the master checks constraints, and failed statements are not replicated.
+In statement-based replication, the slaves also check constraints.
 Constraints should therefore be identical, as well as deterministic, in a replication environment.

 Auto_increment